jessesquires/jessesquires.com/_posts/2018-02-25-replacing-google-with-duckduckgo.md

 ### Making the switch

 If you value privacy and the open web, it's time to switch.
 By supporting DuckDuckGo, you will only help improve their service.
 Contrary to what most giant tech companies would have you believe, *it is possible* to build a great service without exploiting users' privacy and personal information.

+{% include updated_notice.html
+update_message="Bing was [caught blocking results](https://mashable.com/article/microsoft-bing-tank-man/) for Tiananmen Square protests in Hong Kong.
+Per [Gabriel Weinberg](https://mobile.twitter.com/yegg/status/1401216879293874185): \"China banned DuckDuckGo in 2014 and we have no plans to change that.\" It is rare to see a tech company **not** cooperate with authoritarian governments."
+%}